csegarragonz/csegarragonz/README.md

 ### Carlos Segarra's Github Home

-I am a PhD student at the Imperial College in London working on systems and security.
+I am a PhD student at the Imperial College in London.
 My interests cover systems and security, with a focus on privacy-preserving runtimes and confidential computing.

 Here's a selection of some projects I am working on: